waimea-cjmooney/200-DTD-assesment/Design.md

 The level of IT expertise of the users could vary from high to very low.
 This means that the system must be very intuitive to use.

-Cat sharers love cats, so the system should be nicely designed, possibly with a cat theme.
+Cat photo sharers love cats, so the system should be nicely designed, possibly with a cat theme.

 ### Proposed Solution